VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/SoundEffectEntrance.en.md

 ### Additional Insights

-It seems that the sound effect will play even if Auto Loading is set to true and UnLoad() is called in the constructor.
+It seems that the sound effect will play even if Auto Loading is set to true and Unload() is called in the constructor.

 ![SoundEffect_Entrance_4](img/SoundEffect_Entrance_4.jpg)